kecloud1/FarmDesignSER316/README.md

 # FarmDesignSER316
+> This simulator is dedicated to the Häge family and to Onkel Christian and Tante Ute, hardworking German farmers and part of our extended family.
+Visit the family farm at their website www.familie-haege.de/ or on Instagram @biohof.haege

 **Design Patterns**
  > The following are the design patterns that I plan on implements in my Farm Design Assignment.